rmendels/xtractomatic/cran-comments.md

 Everythng above is correct.

 ** running examples for arch 'i386' ...
-[43s] NOTE
+[48s] NOTE
 Examples with CPU or elapsed time > 10s
            user system elapsed
-xtracto    2.99   0.16   16.22
-xtractogon 1.44   0.10   10.69
-xtracto_3D 0.92   0.04   10.81
+xtracto    3.36   0.22   22.64
+xtracto_3D 0.85   0.01   10.19
 ** running examples for arch 'x64' ...
-[41s] NOTE
+[43s] NOTE
 Examples with CPU or elapsed time > 10s
            user system elapsed
-xtracto    2.91   0.19   11.94
+xtracto    3.39   0.35   15.46
-xtracto_3D 0.71   0.00   17.25
+xtracto_3D 0.81   0.00   11.60

 What this package does is download data from a remote server.
-I have cut down the examples significantly from my previous attempt for this version, but wanted to leave at least one running test that reflected what the scripts do.
+I have cut down the examples even more significantly from my previous attempt for this version, but wanted to leave at least one running test that reflected what the scripts do.
 I have gotten the times close to 10s.
 The times will vary based on the speed of the test machine internet and how busy our server is, which is often busy.
-The times I get from home are faster than what you get on the CRAN computers.
+The times I get from home are faster than what you get on the CRAN computers, I get even the slowest at 6sec - 7sec.

 There were 3 NOTEs from win-builder-devel: